-World Post Day is celebrated on October 9 every year.
-This date is celebrated in remembrance of the establishment of Universal Postal Union (UPU) in 1874 in Bern, Switzerland.
+World Post Day is celebrated in remembrance of the establishment of Universal Postal Union (UPU) in 1874 in Bern, Switzerland.
 It was declared as the World Post Day by the UPU Congress held in Tokyo, Japan, in 1969.
 The UPU focused on global communications revolution, with the aim that people could write to others all over the world.
 This day highlights the importance of the postal services.

 Objective of World Post Day

 World Post Day aims to create awareness of the role of the postal section in day to day lives of people and also its contribution to the social and economic development of the nation.